 Sometimes even the destinations stop to matter.
 We attended a show in Vegas a few years ago.
 It was massive.
 Space just went on and on and on.
-I think I was hitting 20k steps in early afternoon every single day and by 9:30 pm I was falling asleep, barely able to keep my eyes open.
-It could have been Vegas or the moon, it didn’t matter.
+I think I was hitting 20k steps in the early afternoon every single day, and by 9:30 p.m., I was falling asleep, barely able to keep my eyes open.
+It could have been Vegas or the moon.
+It didn’t matter.

 Travel inflexibility of business travel

 Personal travel allows you the flexibility to plan your flights.
 You can book duration, timing and connections as you see fit.
-While travelling for work, you rely on what is available to you on the days you are to travel.
+While travelling for work, you rely on what is available to you on your travel days.
 Often that means hanging out at an airport for hours while waiting for your next flight.
 It could also mean trying to catch a train to the next city while you’re jet-lagged or exhausted.

 Enjoy reading about business travel?
 You might like 8 Companions to travel the world with!

-Quite often you are wearing business attire, which isn’t always conducive to comfortable travel.
-Like that time I had to run through a busy train station somewhere in China, dragging my luggage in full business suit and heels.
-We missed the train and I was out of breath and sweating in my suit.
-How I longed for my jeans and a t-shirt.
+Quite often, you are wearing business attire, which isn’t always conducive to comfortable travel.
+Once I had to run through a busy train station somewhere in China, dragging my luggage in full business suit and heels.
+We missed the train, and I was out of breath and sweating in my suit.
+Oh, how I longed for my jeans and a t-shirt.
 In this situation, business travel was the furthest thing from glamorous.